Differences Between Jenkins and Maven

-Going by the number of organizations increasingly using Jenkins and Maven, it will useful for developers to have some certifications in these skills.
+Going by the number of organizations increasingly using Jenkins and Maven will help developers have some certifications in these skills.
 The following are the courses available in EDUCBA on Jenkins and Maven that will help developers upgrade their skillset.

 - Jenkins Tutorial

-This course is structured in such a way that it gives an introduction, an intro to the environment setup, the Jenkins management, and the Jenkins configuration.
-The course is good for Software testers, Software developers/engineers, IT professionals, Mobile and Web App Developers and Students who want to expand their skill set with the Jenkins and Maven.
-The course requires a basic understanding of software development lifecycle.
+This course is structured to give an introduction, an intro to the environment setup, the Jenkins management, and the Jenkins configuration.
+The course is good for Software testers, Software developers/engineers, IT professionals, Mobile and Web App Developers and Students who want to expand their skill set with Jenkins and Maven.
+The course requires a basic understanding of the software development lifecycle.

 - Continuous Integration with Maven + Jenkins + Git

 This course basically teaches the learner all about build tools.
 It takes you through an introduction of what build tools are, how to get started with build tools like Git and Egit, Executing code with Maven and integrating the whole with Jenkins.
 The course, which requires previous knowledge of SDLC, targets Software developers/engineers, IT professionals, Mobile and Web App Developers and Students.

 This course takes learners through advanced concepts of Jenkins like BAT files, Running ANT build, HTML and XML reports and email notifications.
 The course targets Software testers, Software developers/engineers, IT professionals, Mobile and Web App Developers and Students.
 The course is best done with prior knowledge of SDLC and after a beginners understanding of Jenkins.